 To assist Scouts, parents, and leaders in keeping track of rank advancements, and other awards, as well as to allow for better communications, Pack 451 employs BSA’s electronic management system known as Scoutbook.
 Scoutbook is a Web application that makes it easier for our Den Leaders and Committee members to manage Advancement.
-The benefit is that you, as a parent or guardian of a scout can also mark off and review advancement records for your Scout.
+The benefit is that you, as a parent or guardian of a Scout can also mark off and review advancement records for your Scout.
 Scoutbook is mobile device friendly and is an easy reference for you to see how your Scout is progressing throughout the year.
 Scoutbook is free for parents to track their Scout.
-Our Pack has purchased the Pack Plan to make our Leaders jobs easier.

 When you receive a Scoutbook invitation from Pack 451’s leaders, please follow these steps: